-Community Energy projects are often at the cutting edge of innovation and technology.
-Communities want to find new ways to maximise the benefits of renewable energy generation using emerging technologies, and the clever local use of heat or power.
+Community energy projects are often at the forefront of innovation with technology or business models.
+People who have a direct interest in their local energy supply can find new ways to maximise the benefits of renewable energy – by trialling emerging technologies, and making clever use of heat or power.

-If you are interested in developing a project but cannot connect to the grid, or want to find ways of using power locally (for example in heating or transport) please get in touch!
+If you are interested in developing a project but cannot connect to the grid, or want to find ways of using power locally – perhaps for heating, transport or an energy intensive business – please get in touch.

-We are working with community groups, Distribution Network Operators, agencies, research bodies and technology companies to drive innovation in local energy generation, local supply, local demand and local financing.
-We want to increase the local benefits and are keen to work in partnership with community groups and anyone else who shares this vision.
+We work with community groups, Distribution Network Operators, authorities, research bodies and technology companies to drive innovation in local energy generation, local supply, local demand and local financing.